Chicago 430 S. Michigan Ave.Chicago, IL 60605(312) 341-3500

 Roosevelt University’s existing and new buildings are held to internationally-recognized LEED™ standards which are superior to those established by local Chicago and suburban building codes.

 Two campus buildings are LEED certified in downtown Chicago near Michigan Avenue and Millennium Park: a new Wabash “vertical campus” earned LEED gold and the new Goodman Center Fieldhouse earned LEED silver.

-This new 32-story state-of-the-art skyscraper, the ninth largest University building in the world, earned gold LEED certification in 2012.
+A 32-story state-of-the-art skyscraper, the ninth largest University building in the world, earned LEED gold LEED certification.

-"Daylighting" on three sides reduces energy usage and improves learning, achievement and productivity
+"Daylighting" on three sides reduces energy use and improves learning, achievement and productivity